Purik/AIO/README.md

     In other words, async channel is analogue of transaction memory approach.
 Keep it in mind.

-    How to create Sync channel:
+    How to create Async channel:

         MyChannel := TChannel<Integer>.Make(N);  // where N is buffer size > 0